Who Has the Most Majors in Golf? All-Time Majors Champions List

 Men’s professional golf has established four modern major championships, which define the sport from Augusta National to St Andrews.
 These events represent the highest level of competition and the ultimate test of skill, nerve, and longevity in the sport.
 234 men have won at least one major championship, yet only a select few have become dominant players who controlled the game throughout different time periods and competed for the most golf major wins.
+From the record books to today’s leaderboard, the list of men’s major golf championships won tells the definitive story of greatness in the sport.

-The article examines elite athletes who won three or more major titles, which established the standards for measuring contemporary greatness.
+The article examines elite golfer who won three or more major titles, which established the standards for measuring contemporary greatness.
 The Golfers with most major championship wins, in many ways, defined entire periods, leaving their mark on the sport’s narrative and setting the benchmarks for today’s champions.
 Jack Nicklaus, Tiger Woods, and Walter Hagen are just a few of the most distinguished golf major winners in this select group, their accomplishments still representing the ultimate in major-championship achievement.

-Jack Nicklaus won a record of 18 major championships, which is unmatched in golf history, from the span of 1962 to 1986 as the ‘Golden Bear’ won major championships in three decades.
-Jack Nicklaus won multiple majors in a single year on five occasions: 1963, 1966, 1972, 1975, and 1980.
 He won at least one major in four consecutive years from 1970-1973, and rattled off seven of his 18 major triumphs in six years from 1970-75.
 Nicklaus’s dominance was further highlighted by his performance throughout the 1970s, where he finished in the top 10 in 35 of 40 major championships.

 Jack Nicklaus stands alone as the only golfer to have claimed each major title at least once across two different decades.
 He also shares a rare distinction: three Career Grand Slams.
 In addition, he holds the records with 19 runner-up finishes and 73 top-five finishes in major championships, more than double the total of his nearest competitor.